-Learn how to authenticate to Azure SQL Data Warehouse by using Azure Active Directory (AAD) or SQL Server authentication.
+Learn how to authenticate to dedicated SQL pool (formerly SQL DW) in Azure Synapse by using Azure Active Directory (Azure AD) or SQL Server authentication.

-To connect to SQL Data Warehouse, you must pass in security credentials for authentication purposes.
+To connect to a dedicated SQL pool (formerly SQL DW), you must pass in security credentials for authentication purposes.
 Upon establishing a connection, certain connection settings are configured as part of establishing your query session.

-For more information on security and how to enable connections to your data warehouse, see Secure a database in SQL Data Warehouse.
+For more information on security and how to enable connections to your dedicated SQL pool (formerly SQL DW), see securing a database documentation.

-To connect to SQL Data Warehouse, you must provide the following information:
+To connect to dedicated SQL pool (formerly SQL DW), you must provide the following information:

 - Fully qualified servername